3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 EcoZoom Versa: This rocket-type stove burns both charcoal and biomass.
 It is easy to use and fast.
 I recently cooked a pot of rice, start to finish in less than 20 minutes.
 Here is a little photo story I did cooking rice on the EcoZoom.

 Kershaw OSO Sweet Knife: The sky is the limit when it comes to survival knives.
 For the beginner, or someone on a budget, a decent quality, all purpose knife is what you need until you have a chance to use it and learn what you you like and don’t like, feature-wise, before you invest in something more pricey.
-This Kershaw OSO Sweet Knife is highly rated and will cost about $23.
+This Kershaw OSO Sweet Knife is highly rated.

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.